Mirdarthos/manjaro-update-helper/README.md

 There is the possibility of there being added to these, but if so this list will be updated.

+***

+This my firest attempt at a package that can be used by more than just me.
+With the result that there is quite the possibility the `pkgbuild` file is either incorrect, or missing something.

+I've also run `system_update_script.sh` through [Shellcheck](https://www.shellcheck.net/) and implemented _nearly_ all suggestions.

+So I'm asking to please respond gently, I'd much rather have guidance and advice to fix aany issues than just unhelpful criticism.

-Any feedback is welcome.
-Smell even slightly like a troll and you will be ignored.
+So please be helpful in responses, I'll appreciate it much more.
+Smell even slightly like a troll, though, and you'll be ignored.